craigbuckler/publican-starter/src/content/01_docs/04_configuration/02_options.md

 publican.config.watchDebounce = 1000;
 ```

+A shorter `watchDebounce` can negatively affect performance because multiple rebuilds are triggered for multiple file changes.

+Press <kbd>Ctrl</kbd> | <kbd>Cmd</kbd> + <kbd>C</kbd> to stop Publican running.

 {aside}
-A shorter `watchDebounce` may affect rebuild performance because it's called multiple times for each file change.
+### Monitored files

+Publican only monitors content and template files.
+Changing the [configuration file](--ROOT--docs/configuration/file/) or its imported modules will not trigger a rebuild -- you must manually stop and restart Publican.
 {/aside}